Brushing And Flossing — Legendary Smiles — Reno, NV Skip to main content

 Brushing

 Whether you have braces or Invisalign, brushing your teeth takes on added importance during your orthodontic treatment.
 Dr. Larkin and his team of doctors recommend using a soft-bristled toothbrush and a toothpaste that contains fluoride.
 When you brush your teeth, move the toothbrush in small, tight circular motions over each tooth, between your braces, and of course between your teeth.
 Holding the toothbrush at an angle ensures that you are reaching any bits of food that are underneath your gum line.
 It is important not to be in a rush when brushing your teeth, but rather take your time and be conscious of brushing away from the gums.
-Brushing away from the gums means brushing “south” for your upper teach and “north” on your lower teeth.
+Brushing away from the gums means brushing “south” for your upper teeth and “north” on your lower teeth.
 Brushing your tongue and the roof of your mouth helps keep your entire mouth clean and feeling fresh.

 When starting out with your braces or Invisalign treatment, we recommend brushing your teeth four times each day to help keep food particles from building up between your braces.
 Some recommended times include: